deeamtee/cross-poster-api/README.md

 - Node.js (v14 or higher)
 - npm or yarn
 - Telegram Bot Token
-- VK Group Token and Group ID
+- VK access token with the required scopes will be provided by the frontend at request time

 ## Installation